Clark County Youth Shelter and Family Services Programs

 Safe Place Program

 Safe Place is a crisis intervention program operating in Clark and Floyd counties.
 It allows youth that are in unsafe situations a means to obtain help quickly.
 Business sites throughout the counties serve as outreach locations, volunteers are dispatched to the business sites to provide transportation services to the Shelter.
-Crisis intervention is provided by a social worker.
+Youth ages 10-17 MAY be admitted to our Safe Place Program.

 Shoplifting Prevention Program